 2> configure lower layers to apply the ciphering algorithm, the KRRCenc key and the KUPenc key, i.e. the ciphering configuration shall be applied to all subsequent messages received and sent by the UE, including the message used to indicate the successful completion of the procedure;

+NOTE 2x: For a DRB configured for DAPS HO, the new ciphering algorithm and the KUPenc key is applied for traffic exchange between the UE and the target MCG while the old ciphering algorithm and KUPenc key is applied for traffic exchange between the UE and the source MCG.

 1> else if the securityConfigHO-v1530 is included in the RRCConnectionReconfiguration:

 2> if the nas-Container is received: